sharklovin/Nnamso-Mkpong-Help-Desk-IT-Support-Labs/README.md

 The goal of this project is simple.
 Instead of listing skills on a resume, this repository shows them.

 Every lab reflects a task that comes up in real IT support environments.
 The kind of thing a help desk technician, desktop support analyst, or junior sysadmin deals with on a daily basis.
-The focus throughout is on doing the work properly, thinking through the problem, and documenting it in a way that would hold up in a professional setting.
+The focus throughout is on doing the work properly, thinking through the problem and documenting it in a way that would hold up in a professional setting.

 The labs cover areas including: